noiseprotocol/noise_spec/noise.md

  * **Branch and length fields**:  All messages are preceded with a 1-byte branch number, then a 2-byte little endian unsigned integer indicating the length of the message.
 Branch number zero indicates the default or "no branch" state.
- Any other value requires the recipient to process the branch as per Section 4.3.
+ Any other value requires the recipient to process the branch.
 Payloads are kept small to support streaming APIs where data is incrementally authenticated.
  Sending more data than fits in one payload requires a stream of messages (see bullet on "Stream termination").

  * **Explicit nonce fields**: If explicit nonces are being used for out-of-order application messages, then the 64-bit nonce should be encoded in little-endian,